Sisters of the Immaculate Conception of the Blessed Virgin Mary

 The Sisters of the Immaculate Conception of the Blessed Virgin Mary are a Roman Catholic religious congregation.
-They were founded at Marijampolė, Lithuania, by the Most Rev. Archbishop George Matulaitis, MIC on October 15, 1918.
+They were founded at Marijampolė, Lithuania, by Archbishop George Matulaitis, MIC on October 15, 1918.

 The sisters observe the evangelical counsels and live in their religious community.
 In the US, Canada and Lithuania they serve in diversified ministries: education, youth ministry, health care with the aged, social, pastoral and parish work, communications and hospitality.